 The syndrome occurs in alcohol abusers as a result of decrease or cessation of alcohol drinking, resulting in the blood alcohol levels below the level to which the drinker has become habituated.
 This is commonly referred to as 'the shakes' and begins about 4 to 12 hours after the last drink.

 Mild withdrawal symptoms may start as early as 4 to 6 hours and peak at 24 to 36 hours after the last drink.
 They include nausea, irritability, shakiness, depression, fatigue, anxiety, coarse tremor, and excitability.
 Major withdrawal symptoms occur after 24 hours and usually peak at 50 hours after the reported decrease or cessation of drinking.
-This is characterised by severe anxiety and irritability, sleeping difficulty, insomnia, elevated heart rate and BP, fever, and auditory and visual hallucinations.
+This is characterised by severe anxiety and irritability, sleeping difficulty, insomnia, elevated heart rate and blood pressure, fever, and auditory and visual hallucinations.
 Delirium tremens (DT) is the most severe form of withdrawal and is common after 3 days of abstinence or reduced drinking.
 It is marked by hallucinations, confusion, and seizures.

-Comprises 3 stages of liver damage: fatty liver (steatosis), alcoholic hepatitis (inflammation and necrosis), and alcoholic liver cirrhosis (fibrosis) caused by chronic heavy alcohol ingestion.
+Comprises three stages of liver damage: fatty liver (steatosis), alcoholic hepatitis (inflammation and necrosis), and alcoholic liver cirrhosis (fibrosis) caused by chronic heavy alcohol ingestion.
 There are no specific signs and symptoms to diagnose ALD.
 Clinical presentation is highly variable.

 The pathological end stage of any chronic liver disease.
 The most common causes of cirrhosis in the Western world are chronic hepatitis C and alcoholic liver disease, followed by non-alcoholic fatty liver disease (steatohepatitis) and chronic hepatitis B. The main complications of cirrhosis are related to the development of liver insufficiency and portal hypertension, and include ascites, variceal haemorrhage, jaundice, portosystemic encephalopathy, hepatorenal and hepatopulmonary syndromes, and the development of hepatocellular carcinoma.